francklaborde/francklaborde.github.io/_pages/about.md

 ## What I Do

 I have a deep interest in the intersection of computer vision, machine learning, and research.
 My recent projects include:
-- Improving neural network architectures through dynamic neural network.
+- Improving neural network architectures through dynamic neural network ([View project](https://francklaborde.github.io/portfolio/portfolio-1)).
+- Exploring the advantages of generative classifier over discrimative ones when adversarial attacks are performed on a model ([View project](https://francklaborde.github.io/portfolio/portfolio-2)).

 ## Explore My Work